Xinjiang University: Rankings and reputation

 The Best Chinese Universities Ranking, also known as the "Shanghai Ranking," placed the university 129th in China.

 Xinjiang University was ranked 601–700th globally by the Academic Ranking of World Universities (ARWU).
 The university ranked # 695 in the world by the University Rankings by Academic Performance 2024–2025.
 It was ranked 1017th in the world by the Center for World University Rankings 2025.
 It was ranked # 1317 globally and 448th in Asia in the 2024 Best Global Universities by the U.S. News & World Report Best Global University Ranking.

-The 2024 CWTS Leiden Ranking ranked XJU at 594th in the world based on their publications for the period 2019–2022.
+The 2025 CWTS Leiden Ranking ranked XJU at #438 in the world and #193 in Asia based on their publications for the period 2020–2023.
 The Nature Index Research Leaders 2025 ranked XJU among the top 450 leading universities globally for the high quality of research publications in natural science.

 Overall, Xinjiang University was ranked among the top 1500 universities worldwide according to several major international universities rankings.'